unixbigot/flowerscare-client/README.md

 On linux you need to run as root, OR give nodejs permission to create bluetooth sockets: `sudo setcap cap_net_raw+eip /usr/local/bin/node`.

+## Installation

+* Install NodeJS following instructions from https://nodejs.org/
+* Download this repository, cd into it, then run `npm install`

 ## Using this program

 * **List devices**